szymooneq/Tastebite-Recipes-App/README.md

 yarn build
 ```

-**To manage the app content you need to create a new Firebase project.
-Check the official documentation: https://firebase.google.com/docs**
+**To manage the content of the app, you need to create a new Firebase project.
+See the official documentation: https://firebase.google.com/docs**

-After creating your own firebase project, just create the `.env.local` file with the following data in the main folder and restart your application:
+After you have created your own Firebase project, simply create the `.env.local` file with the following data in the main folder and restart your application:

 ```
 VITE_FIREBASE_KEY = YOUR_FIREBASE_KEY